SophiaWu5799/yahoo_finance-batch_processing/README.md

-# yahoo_finance-batch_processing

-## The Pandemic’s Effect on the Stock Market: A Data-Driven Study
+# The Pandemic’s Effect on the Stock Market: A Data engineering project

 ## Project Original Thoughts
 Have you been confused by the impact of the COVID-19 pandemic on the stock market?
 The pandemic has caused significant volatility and uncertainty in the market, leaving many investors wondering how to navigate this new environment.